• Home

 You may register today, but the spam arrives later.
 Why?
 Because data moves slowly through multiple parties—collection → enrichment → reselling → campaign testing → full sending cycles.

 That’s why the best strategy is not “try to unsubscribe from everything later.”
-It’s reduce exposure upfront—and disposable email does exactly that.
+It’s reduce exposure upfront—and temporary email does exactly that.

 2) How Disposable Email Reduces Marketing-List Exposure